Please note that the term “The Enterprise” used here, should

 Pre 20th century Enterprises didn’t change much.

 After being created they pretty much stayed as they were.
-Their viability just
+They may have

 During the latter part of the 20th century, what